Program Lead: Perla Araiza

 Practice-Based research is a systematic approach oriented to finding answers to everyday problems of clinical practice with the purpose of improving the work of practitioners for the benefit of patients.
 PBR links relevant research questions of practicing clinicians with different research methods to produce research results that are more easily assimilated into everyday practice and to support practice and policy change that directly impact quality of care.

-The Practice-Based Research Challenge is an annual program that offers BC Cancer employees with limited or no research experience the opportunity to learn basic research skills and work with a mentor to develop a small research project that has potential to improve practice and patient care.
-The BC Cancer Nursing and Allied Health Research and Knowledge Translation department is pleased to announce the next cohort intake of this program will launch in January 2025
+The BC Cancer Research Challenge is an annual program that offers BC Cancer employees with limited, or no research experience the opportunity to learn basic research skills and work with a mentor to develop a small-scale research project that has potential to improve practice and patient care.

 The Research Challenge will: